 - 1/4 cup garlic butter (I make my own using butter and garlic powder)

-- 2 cups cooked, sliced onion and pepper (I slice and cook this before camping then just pack the cooked mixture into the cooler.
-Three sliced peppers, one sliced onion, 2 Tbsp butter or oil, 1/4 cup oyster sauce.
-Saute and cook until pepper is cooked through.)
+- 2 cups cooked, sliced onion and green bell pepper (I slice and cook this before camping and then just pack the cooked mixture into the cooler.
+Three sliced green bell peppers, one sliced onion, 2 Tbsp butter or olive oil and 1/4 cup oyster sauce.
+Saute over medium heat in a large skillet until the onion is opaque)

-- 500g provolone cheese, sliced (Mozzarella would work too).
+- 500g provolone cheese, sliced (Mozzarella cheese would work too)

 - Aluminum foil